Grant helps retired BCTGM member pay big medical bills

 Hospitalization impacts more than just the individual patient.
 The financial and emotional support of friends and family is critical, but it is often not enough.
 Campbell's daughter Sandy Conley says, "It is comforting to know the union is still trying to look out for my father as a union member.
 I appreciate the Union Plus staff for the help and the prompt delivery of this grant to my father."

-The $1,000 Union Plus Hospital Care Grants are part of a safety net initiative by Union Plus to assist union members cope with a lagging U.S. economy.
-Since Union SAFE began, over $5 million has been distributed to union members facing financial hardship due to job loss, layoff, disability, large hospital bills and mortgage payment problems.
+The Union Plus Hospital Grants are part of a safety net initiative by Union Plus to assist union members cope with a lagging U.S. economy.
+Since Union Plus Assistance began, over $5 million has been distributed to union members facing financial hardship due to job loss, layoff, disability, large hospital bills and mortgage payment problems.

-Union members interested in applying for a Hospital Care Grant must be a Union Plus Credit Card holder, have a Union Plus Insurance policy or carry a Union Plus Mortgage.
-Union members must also have out-of-pocket hospital expenses (after insurance) that are at least 10 percent of the family’s household income, and the union member, spouse, or dependent must have been hospitalized within the last 12 months.
+Those interested in applying for a Hospital Grant must be a Union Plus or Teamster Privilege Credit Card cardholder, have a Union Plus Insurance policy or carry a Union Plus Mortgage.